JanWilczek/wolf-sound-blog/_posts/2021-04-01-identity-element-of-the-convolution.md

 $$\vdots$$
 $$x[n] = \sum_{k=-\infty}^{\infty} x[k] \delta[n - k] = x[n]\delta[n - n] = x[n].$$

-As the value of $n$ changes, the corresponsing shift $k$ of the delta argument must change as well to be equal to 0 and produce a single result $x[n]$.
+As the value of $n$ changes, the corresponsing shift $k$ of the delta argument must change as well to make $n-k$ equal to 0 and produce a single result $x[n]$.
 We could think of this change of $k$ as a change of the delay length.

-Let's now assume that $x[n]$ starts at 0, i. e., $x[n]=  0 \forall n <0, n \in \mathbb{Z}$.
-Writing down the sum in Equation 11 explicitly yields [2]
+Let's now assume that $x[n]$ starts at 0, i. e., $x[n]=  0 \forall n <0$.
+Writing down the sum in Equation 12 explicitly yields [2]

 $$x[n] = x[0]\delta[n] + x[1]\delta[n-1] + x[2]\delta[n-2] + \dots \\+ x[n-1]\delta[n-(n-1)] x[n]\delta[n - n] + \dots \quad ({% increment page.equationId  %})$$

 Can you see the beauty of it? **$x[n]$ already contains all possible samples of the sequence $x$; we just need to delay it properly to receive the desired sample.** In other words, any discrete-time signal is a convolutional sum, a weighted sum of delayed impulses.
-Fixing index $n$ to some concrete value sets the delay length accordingly.
+Fixing index $n$ to some concrete value sets the delay length accordingly so as to return the signal value for that particular $n$.

 # Summary

 In this article we examined the identity element of the convolution, i. e., $\delta[n]$ for the discrete convolution (Equation 3) and $\delta(t)$ for the continuous convolution (Equation 5).
-The former is much more easily tractable mathemathically.
+The former is much more easily tractable mathemathically [2].

-We introduced the sifting property of the delta impulse and interpreted it as the delay in context of digital signal processing.
+We introduced the sifting property of the delta impulse and interpreted it as the delay in the context of digital signal processing.

 Finally, we looked at a discrete-time signal as a weighted sum of delayed impulses.